Nemo Hornet 1P Tent – Review

 - Extension lines for the tent body

-The Nemo Tent includes the guy-out cord mentioned, stakes, a stuff sack, and a repair kit.
+The Nemo Tent includes the guy-out cord, stakes, a stuff sack, and a repair kit.

 Nemo Hornet 1P Set Up/Take Down

-The tent poles are color-coordinated, and two poles attach to the tent loops in front, and one pole connects at the back center of the Nemo.
-When setting the tent up, stake down the two front loops and then attach the tent and Flybar to the tent poles.
+The tent poles are color-coordinated; two poles attach to the tent loops in front, and one connects at the back center of the Nemo.
+When setting the tent up, stake down the two front loops and attach the tent and Flybar to the tent poles.

 The front corners use triangulated guy-out lines that keep the front of the tent tight while standing up the wall, so it does not sag.
 The Nemo Fly attaches to the same loops and stakes used for the tent, which is convenient.

-Extra tie-out loops on the tent Fly's front and back allow you to secure the tent structure further.
-There are also additional guy-out lines on the Fly's sides that secure it and provide adequate ventilation.
+Extra tie-out loops on the tent Fly’s front and back allow you to secure the tent structure further.
+Additional guy-out lines on the Fly’s sides also secure it and provide adequate ventilation.

-One nice touch on the Nemo is the attachment lines that allow the tent's body to be attached to the tent Fly's underside.
-These extension lines pull out the body of the tent, providing more interior space.
+One nice touch on the Nemo is the attachment lines that allow the tent’s body to be attached to the tent Fly’s underside.
+These extension lines pull out the tent’s body, providing more interior space.

-The Nemo has an adequately sized vestibule with room for cooking and to store gear.
+The Nemo has an adequately sized vestibule with room for cooking and storing gear.
 The zipper is covered with a silnylon flap that uses Velcro for attachment points.

 Finally, the Nemo tent and Fly are easy to take down and Pack.
-The Silnylon compresses into a small package, and although the Flybar is a little, you can turn it and continue rolling the fabric.
+The Silnylon compresses into a small package, and although the Flybar is a little cumbersome, you can turn it and continue rolling the fabric.